Composer-Performer Orchestration Research Ensemble (CORE)

 University of California San Diego

-• Performers: Rachel Beetz (flute), Brian Walsh (clarinet), Mattie Barbier (trombone), Dustin Donahue (percussion), Todd Moellenberg (piano), Adrianne Pope (violin), Ashley Walters (cello), and Nicholas Deyoe (conductor)
+• Performers: Rachel Beetz (flute), Madison Greenstone and Brian Walsh (bass clarinet), Mattie Barbier and Berk Schneider (trombone), Dustin Donahue and Michael Jones (percussion), Todd Moellenberg (piano), Adrianne Pope and Ilana Waniuk (violin), Ashley Walters (cello), and Nicholas Deyoe and Matt Kline (conductor)

-• Composers: Stephen de Filippo, Erin Graham, Andrés Gutíerrez Martínez, Zachary Konick, Anqi Liu, Ioannis Mitsialis, Felipe Rossi, Janet Sit, Sang Song, Alex Stephenson, Jacques Zafra, and Tiange Zhou
+• Composers: Stephen de Filippo, Erin Graham, Andrés Gutíerrez Martínez, Matthew Henson, Zachary Konick, Anqi Liu, Ioannis Mitsialis, Roger Reynolds, Felipe Rossi, Janet Sit, Sang Song, Alex Stephenson, Alex Taylor, Jacques Zafra, Ni Zheng, and Tiange Zhou

 Scores and Recordings